 This unit is an advanced ocean engineering unit that introduces the students to key concepts in coastal engineering.
 The unit extends and applies the concepts from Applied Ocean Wave Mechanics and Applied Offshore Structural Engineering to the context of coastal-zone hydrodynamics, design of coastal-protection structures, and management of coastal environment.
 In addition, the students are introduced to the elements of port engineering.

 |Coordinator||Doctor Damon Howe|

 |Delivered By||University of Tasmania|

 - International students

 - Domestic students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

-ILO 4 Implement calculation methods and develop a solution strategy to the design of coastal structures and port facilities for a given set of design requirements
+- Implement calculation methodologies in the design of coastal structures and port facilities for a given design brief.

 |Timetable||View the lecture timetable | View the full unit timetable|